Linuxfabrik/monitoring-plugins/check-plugins/hostname-fqdn/README.rst

 Checks if the local or a given hostname is a valid fully qualified domain name in full compliance with RFC 1035.
 The parameter ``--hostname`` checks the given string, not a remote host.

-We recommend to run this check once a week or once in the lifetime of a machine.

 Fact Sheet
 ----------